 I cherish my time with family.
 Weekly catch-ups with my parents and youngest brother Alaric, holidays with my Nan and Pop, and visits to Sydney with extended family keep me grounded.

-Slowly, I’ve returned to my creative self — knitting, crochet, sewing and puzzles.
-Our home is filled with thriving indoor plants.
+Slowly, I’ve returned to my creative self enjoying time knitting, crochet, sewing and puzzles.
+My home is filled with thriving indoor plants.
 I feel like I’m finally stepping into this new chapter of life.

 Looking Ahead

-We have big plans for the future.
-While I’m not living in Japan now, I carry it with me always — and I’ll return.
+While I’m not living in Japan now, I carry it with me always and I’ll return.
 In the meantime, I have plenty to share from my years there and from my time in Australia.

 In the meantime, feel free to check out my post on knitting Frog and Toad or the Shibazakura and Tulips in Hokkaido!